urbanedge1/iknowpdf/README.md

 ---

-**Made with ❤️ by the ToolSuite Pro Team**
+**Made with ❤️ by the Netgain Team**

-For support, email us at support@toolsuitepro.com or create an issue on GitHub.
+For support, email us at mail.netgain@gmail.com or create an issue on GitHub.